dvwz/ASSC26_EEGMethods/README.md

 ## Software Environment

-The materials in this tutorial require the Python programming language, as well as Jupyter notebooks.
+Part of the materials in this tutorial require the Python programming language, as well as Jupyter notebooks.
 Participants will need a working install of Python (>=3.6), with standard scientific packages (numpy, scipy, matplotlib), as well as some neuroscience specific modules.

 To assist with getting an environment setup, we have provided an environment file which can be initialized as: